bielversallini/benchmark-postgres/README.md

 # benchmark-postgres
 Repo to benchmark postgres performance

+# fork updates
+The main goal here is to turn dynamic the benchmark execution, just changing SQL files and running:

+    docker-composer up dev

+# the original
 ## Prerequisite
 You need an instance of PostgreSQL.
 Here are some alternatives to deploy postgres:
 - On Openshift you can use the Crunchy operator.
 [These insttructions worked for me](https://access.crunchydata.com/documentation/postgres-operator/v5/quickstart/)